 - 30. Cancel out of the LC Series analysis window.
 This will not save the changes you made to the buffer and sample regions. - 31.
 Carry out the R_g and MW analysis on the new curve.
 How does the scattering profile compare to the one that you generated using only buffer from before the peak? - Tip: You should see subtle but noticeable differences in the Guinier fit. - Note: An alternative approach to using several buffer regions is to use a single buffer region and apply a baseline correction.
 Both approaches have advantages and disadvantages.
 If you want to do EFA deconvolution, it is best to not use a baseline correction, however in other cases it will be more accurate as it doesn't assume a single average buffer across the peak. - 32.
-Return to the Series control and plot panels. - 33.
-If you want to look at either individual profiles or the average of a range of profiles you can send profiles to the main plot.
-To select which series curve to send profiles from, star the series curve of interest.
+Return to the Series control and plot panels.
+Click on the colored line next to the star in the Series control panel.
+In the line properties control panel this brings up, change the Calc Marker color to something different.
+Add a line to the Calc Markers by selecting line style '-' (solid), and adjust the line color to your liking. - Tip: You can do the same thing to adjust the colors of the scattering profiles in the Manipulation and IFT control tabs.